How Do I Calculate Leverage in Forex using 1:100 Example and 1:400 Example

 Total = $ 800 you've just lost 20% of your account balance

 It is therefore recommended that you as a trader use less leverage so that you can minimize the risks involved.
 The higher the leverage that you use the higher your trading risks.
-This is one of the leverage rules that specifies that traders should not use more than 5:1 leverage when trading.
+This is one concept of the leverage rules that specifies that traders should not use more than 5:1 leverage when trading.

 More Tutorials and Lessons: